-Naturopaths and Naturopathic medicine
+Naturopaths and Naturopathic Medicine

-Let's talk more about Naturopath medicine.
+Let's talk more about Naturopathy

 Lastly, we'll discuss the training that your TruMed Naturopaths have.